thelorddoyle/mfc-back-end/README.md

-    6.2. ~~generate a random winner of the fight~~ 6.3. ~~pass nft1, nft2 and the winner of the fight to the fightGenerator~~ 6.4. ~~have the fight generator return a fightReplay object that is inserted in to the fight~~ 6.5. ~~update Fight with all of it's available fields (winnerId, loserId, fightReplay, tournamentIndex etc)~~ 6.5.1 ~~add the tiers to the seeds~~
+    6.2. ~~generate a random winner of the fight~~ 6.3. ~~pass nft1, nft2 and the winner of the fight to the fightGenerator~~ 6.4. ~~have the fight generator return a fightReplay object that is inserted in to the fight~~ 6.5. ~~update Fight with all of it's available fields (winnerId, loserId, fightReplay, fightIndex etc)~~ 6.5.1 ~~add the tiers to the seeds~~
-    6.6. ~~after fight has been resolved, move the winning NFT in to the next fight @ tournamentIndex 3~~ 6.7. ~~loop until tournament has "completed".~~
+    6.6. ~~after fight has been resolved, move the winning NFT in to the next fight @ fightIndex 3~~ 6.7. ~~loop until tournament has "completed".~~
     6.8. ~~update tournament winner and loser fields~~
 7. Chain the Resolving of all tournament (DAN PLEASE CONFIRM IF THIS IS CORRECT BUSINESS LOGIC)